Skip to main content

 Patentability Opinions

 Patentability opinions offer a sneak peek into your inventions’ chances of success at the patent office.
-For example, not all ideas are of the nature that the USPTO will grant patents for, even if they’re a new idea.
+For example, not all ideas are of the nature that the USPTO will grant patents for, even if they are a new idea.
 Or, certain tech areas are quite crowded, thereby making it difficult for an idea with too small of an incremental improvement to reach patent grant.
 Knowing to adjust the strategy upfront can save time, money, and success.

 Acquisition Due Diligence

-When your company’s in the process of being purchased, acquisition due diligence of your IP portfolio will almost certainly be conducted.
+When your company is in the process of being purchased, acquisition due diligence of your IP portfolio will almost certainly be conducted.
 To avoid hurdles and keep the sale process moving along, your portfolio should be organized and in good health, with knowledgeable patent attorneys available to field all questions.
 In fact, your IP assets should work to maximize the valuation of your business.

 Entity Size Discounts

-Very often, we’re able to qualify your patent filings for USPTO discounts based on your entity size.
+Very often, we are able to qualify your patent filings for USPTO discounts based on your entity size.
 The discounts vary from 60% off for small entities up to 80% off for micro entities.
 Further, in most cases, these discounts apply not only to the initial filing fees, but to almost all other fees throughout the prosecution stage and the life of the granted patent.
 Many clients can qualify for the micro entity discounts, while even more can qualify for the small entity discounts.
 Either way, eventually thousands of dollars could be saved over the 20-year life of a patent.

 Prioritized Examination